-7.4.4 Assessment of the Improvement of Accuracy Obtained from Proposed System
+- 7.4.4 Assessment of the Improvement of Accuracy Obtained from Proposed System - (1) General the estimation of catchment floods using rainfalls assumed to be areally and temporally uniform.

-(1) General

 Prior to finalizing the recommended analysis system, forecasting was undertaken using the Supermodel to identify the primary causes of inaccurate flood forecasting.
-The modeling assumed:
+The modelling assumed: